Best Chapter Books for 5th Grade Because They Are So Awesome

 We’d describe it as Chronicles of Narnia meets Maximum Ride.
 The book has an old-fashioned fantasy spin like The Lion, The Witch and the Wardrobe series but with the pacing and plot twists and turns like Maximum Ride.
 This is a very good combination!
 A modern classic of epic proportions!

 This is author John Stephen’s first book but he comes out of TV and writes like a seasoned veteran.
 I’m excited that this is a series though I am guessing that there will be 3 books?!
 Only because there seem to be three books (and two are still missing), a missing set of parents, and three kids with special powers.
 I highly recommend this book and I think it’s exciting to make a new discovery that will surely be a movie soon!

 Please leave a comment on any of the books to share what YOU think of these picks!
 And please feel free to suggest more!
 My daughter is always looking for another good books series!
 Thank you!

 Just a quick update.
 My daughter was assigned Magyk by Angie Sage for her book club and at first she resisted reading it.
 Sometimes she reads the assigned book post book club after her friends talk about it (and how much they liked it), sometimes never, and sometimes before the book club.
-There were a string of not reading before book club so this time I put my foot down.
+There was a string of not reading before book club so this time I put my foot down.

 “Read your book club book!”
 I insisted.